vkurup/kurup.org/index.markdown

 title: Home
 ---

 Welcome to my home page!
-(Yes, I know it's 2010, but I still call it my home page).
+(Yes, I know it's 2011, but I still call it my home page).
 I'm probably the luckiest guy in the world, with a [beautiful wife](/wedding) and 2 sweet, life-loving kids to prove it.
 I am a hospitalist working at a community hospital in North Carolina.
-I am also a (free software) programmer, writer, runner, foodie, new homeowner, reader, investor, in addition to about a hundred other things.
+I am also a (free software) programmer, writer, runner, foodie, homeowner, reader, investor, in addition to about a hundred other things.
 I'm basically a wannabee Renaissance Man.
-On these pages, you can find out more about those interests.

 +-- {.section}
 [Blog](/blog)